titon/framework/docs/en/packages/io/writers.md

 ```

 This writer makes use of the [XML class found in the type package](../type/xml.md)
-and will require as special map format.
+and will require a special map format.

 ### INI ###